summerhanyuezheng/PropertyManagement/README.md

 ### Project Description
 This project contains a web-based data analysis and visualization reporting tool for property management.

 On the website, the user is able to upload a pre-defined CSV format file, and the webpage will output the data table as well as bar charts, and pie charts for the data.
-The website will also execute some calculations based on the given data and output the expenses and income for property Owens on a monthly basis.
+The website will also execute some calculations based on the given data and output the expenses and income for property Owners on a monthly basis.

 ### Technologies Used
 Django, Pyhton3, HTML, ChartJS, Squlite, Tailwind, VSCode, Pandas